-- 2. Gross income from taxable self-employment income after deductions made for business expenses and any other expense that is deductible for purposes of federal or state tax returns; - 3.
+- 2. Adjusted gross income (AGI) related to taxable self-employment income. - 3.
 Social Security benefits (includes social security pensions, survivors' benefits for both children and adults, and permanent disability insurance payments). - 4.
-Dividends, interest (on savings or bonds), income from estates or trusts, royalties, adjusted gross rental income on houses, stores or other property.
-Rental assistance provided by an organization on a regular basis. - 5.
+Dividends, interest (on savings or bonds), income from estates or trusts, royalties, adjusted gross rental income on houses, stores or other property. - 5.
 Pensions and annuities paid directly by an employer or union or through an insurance company. - 6.
 Workers' compensation. - 7.
 Unemployment insurance benefits (UIB). - 8.
 Alimony (includes court ordered payments as well as voluntary payments and may include regular payment of bills such as rent and utilities). - 9.
-Child support, direct or indirect (includes payments made to the applicant/recipient or to the court based on terms of an agreement and may include payments such as rent, utilities, insurance, etc.).
+Child support, direct or indirect (includes payments made to the applicant/recipient or to the court based on terms of an agreement and may include payments such as rent, utilities, insurance, etc.). - 10.
+Pensions paid to veterans or survivors of deceased veterans. - 11.
+On-the-Job Training (OJT) payments. - 12.
+Work Force Investment Act (WIA) payments made to an adult.
+Previously referred to as the Job Training Partnership Act (JTPA). - 13.
+AmeriCorps stipend (living allowance). - 14.
+Armed Forces pay (only the amount taxable, such as base pay). - 15.
+Work release payments. - 16.
+Cherokee Tribal Per Capita Income paid to adult family members. - 17.
+Recurring cash contributions paid directly to the applicant/recipient or responsible adult.